How to Become a Disney Travel Agent

 * For the Disney agency with the best commission splits, see our recommendation at end of the article.

 When a Disney travel agent books travel on behalf of his or her client, Disney pays a 10% commission to the host agency, and then the host agency forwards the agent’s share of the commission to him or her.
 Be aware that the Disney does not pay out the commission until AFTER the travel has been completed.
 Therefore, expect a lengthy delay from the time you book a vacation until the time you get paid.
 In most cases, this lag time usually takes several months up to a year, depending on how far in advance your client books their vacation.
+Many people who are researching “how to become a Disney travel agent” may not be aware of this potentially unwelcome insight.

 Becoming a Disney travel agent isn’t always what it’s cracked up to be.
 While being a private contractor seems like it would provide you with lots of freedom, the truth is, successful travel agents have early mornings, late night, and “crazy” clients.
 So be prepared to accommodate your client’s schedule and not always your own.